KDE/documentation-develop-kde-org/content/docs/contribute/style.md

 If your code snippet has more than one line, use a code block instead.

-If you code snippet has only one line, but it needs to be emphasized as a separate step, use a code block instead.
+If your code snippet has only one line, but it needs to be emphasized as a separate step, use a code block instead.

 ## Use () to signal functions {#functions}